airpair/30-days-of-answers-on-stack-overflow/post.md

 If you come across a werewolf just ignore them and do what they should have done in response to the help vampire.
 Set a good example and don't start a flame war in the comments.

 When commenting, keep in mind that the original poster may not be a natural at the language in which their question was asked.
-They might not be as tech-savvy or hip to the same lingo.
+They might not be as tech-savvy or hip to the same lingo either.
 Sometimes the question can be clear but the delivery is what needs improvement.

 ### Downvoting